tarasbzovskyy/starway-usa/wp-content/plugins/scripts-to-footerphp/readme.txt

 == Upgrade Notice ==

-= 0.6.2 =
-Added support for disabling plugin on 404 pages, thanks to Alex (@piscis on GitHub)

 = 0.6.1 =
 Updates custom taxonomy check for custom taxonomy archives and some error logging functions.

 = 0.6 =
 Large improvements, including: a settings page to resolve issues on archives and blog roll pages, setting to keep jQuery in the header, and updated filters.
 Refer to the documentation if you are using a filter currently, as they have changed, prior to updating.